Ukrainian President Volodymyr Zelenskyy holds a press conference on the Russian military operation in Ukraine, February 25, 2022 in Kiev.

 “It is crucial not only to freeze addresses linked to Russian and Belarusian politicians, but also to sabotage ordinary users,” Fedorov tweeted.

 The United States, its European allies and Canada agreed on Saturday to remove some Russian banks from Swift, the interbank messaging system.
-They also agreed to prevent Russia’s central bank from deploying its international reserves in a way that could undermine sanctions.
+They also agreed to prevent Russia’s central bank from deploying its international reserves in a way that might undermine sanctions.